Growth Achievement Transformation Enrichment - GATE

 The GATE Program provides more focused support services in other areas to help students gain the skills to become successful independent adults.
 These services include working with a Staff Success Coach, Individualized Executive Functioning training, and a Neurodiversity College Success course, specifically designed for this program.
 First year and some Sophomore class will be registered for a credit course that meets weekly throughout the first year of participation.
 Further information on this course will be provided before the semester to allow participants to schedule classes accordingly.

 *Important note: The GATE Program is housed under the umbrella of the Student Accessibility and Inclusive Learning Services (SAILS) office.
+Students who enroll in GATE are not required to enroll in Student Accessibility and Inclusive Learning Services to participate but will need to do so if accommodations are needed.
 For more information, please contact:

 Adero Allison, PhD